Authentication & Authorization

 app.post('/auth/passkey/login/verify', async (req, res) => {

-const challenge = await db.getSessionChallenge(req.sessionID);
+const expectedChallenge = await db.getSessionChallenge(req.sessionID);

-const credential = await db.getCredentialById(req.body.id);
+const stored = await db.getCredentialById(req.body.id); // req.body.id is Base64URLString

-const verification = await verifyAuthenticationResponse({
+verification = await verifyAuthenticationResponse({

 response: req.body,